 All aid stations, with the exception of Hope Pass, are Supply Bag Drops.
-Drop bags must be at least as strong as double-thick plastic bags.
-No paper bags, please.
+Drop bags must be dear plastic bags.
+No exceptions!
 Your name, race number, and the name of the aid station must be on the outside in large letters.
 We prefer that you use wide white tape on the bag and then write on the tape with a black felt-tip marker.
 Remember that other than Winfield, you will pass through each aid station twice.
 You may prefer to have a bag for the outbound trip, and a separate bag for the return trip.
 If you choose to do this, please mark each bag with either OUTBOUND or RETURN.

 If you place any liquids in your bag make sure they are in leak-proof, non-breakable containers.
 Drop bags will be returned to the Courthouse lawn at 7am on Sunday and must be collected by 2pm.
 Unclaimed drop bags will be donated to local charities.
 There will be NO late pickup, and we will not mail drop bags.